-The state's strategic vision is to continue to nurture a workforce system that acts and functions as an ecosystem where all parts are connected and line up to achieve common goals so that every Mississippian has the opportunity to be work- or career-ready and to secure his or her dream job right here at home.
-Currently, the complexity of Mississippi's workforce system and the sheer number of education, training, and employment support service activities geared to address barriers to employment pose a challenge to the state.
-Under Mississippi's Combined Plan, from the moment one enters the education and workforce system, he or she will be presented with the necessary tools to choose and pursue a career pathway that is relevant to current and future labor markets.
+The state's strategic vision, led by AccelerateMS, is to continue to nurture a workforce system that acts and functions as an ecosystem where all parts are connected and line up to achieve common goals so that every Mississippian has an opportunity to become career-ready and secure a good job right here at home.
+Mississippi's Combined Plan addresses the complexity of Mississippi's workforce system and the sheer number of education, training, and employment support service activities geared to address barriers to employment.
+Under this plan, from the moment participants enter the education and workforce system they will be presented with the necessary tools to choose and pursue a career pathway that is relevant to current and future labor markets.
 Similarly, from the moment current and prospective businesses enter into a partnership with Mississippi's education and workforce system, resources will be immediately aligned to cultivate the sustainable, high-performance workforce critical for maintaining and expanding businesses' long-term economic viability, in turn creating better and more sustainable employment opportunities for Mississippians.